massimopizzol/moutreach/_posts/2017-02-01-reporting-LCA-results-part-I.markdown

 &nbsp;

 [^1]:	Heijungs, R., 2013. _Ten easy lessons for good communication of LCA._ Int.
 J. Life Cycle Assess.
 1–4. [doi:10.1007/s11367-013-0662-5](http://link.springer.com/article/10.1007/s11367-013-0662-5)
-[^2]: You have a valid reason to think I am writing nonsense or you feel an urgent need to add your two cents?
-Please [write me an email]({{ site.url }}/about/) and there are good chances I'll extend this post to reflect your inputs...